tseifert72/clinicDataRepo/README.md

 `http://server.ip:9000`

-## Create Stack with Yml for Nginx Proxy Manager
+## Create in Portainer Stack with Yml for Nginx Proxy Manager

 ```bash
 version: '3'